BarbWire-1/curved-text/readme.md

 Supported by the `widget-factory`, it enables you to create multiple curved texts, which properties and attributes can be set independantly per `id` or gathered per `class`.

-Attributes to define the "imaginary" circle your text gets curved at:
+Attributes to define the circle your text gets curved at:
+ -
  * x
  * y
  * r

  Attributes to set text and style
+ -
  * text
  * text-buffer
  * font-family